ProjectIgnis/Distribution/README.md

 Change up your **textures**, **sounds** and/or **skin** folder!

 ### Background and other visual elements:
 Editable by changing the contents of the **textures** folder.
-PNG and JPEG are supported but do not change the file extensions: if a picture is *.jpg* you can only replace it for another *.jpg* file.
+PNG and JPG are supported with those extensions only.
+PNG files with the same name will be preferentially loaded first; JPG extension support is only kept for legacy purposes and is highly discouraged.
-* bg.jpg: background used during a duel
+* bg: background used during a duel
-* bg_deck.jpg: background used while in Deck Edit
+* bg_deck: background used while in Deck Edit
-* bg_menu.jpg: background used in the other screens
+* bg_menu: background used in the other screens
-* cover.jpg: the back of your cards
+* cover: the back of your cards
-* cover2.jpg: the back of your opponent's cards
+* cover2: the back of your opponent's cards
-For the above, PNG files with the same name will be preferentially loaded first; JPG extension support is only kept for legacy purposes and is discouraged.

 ### Skins:
 Editable by addings subfolders to **skin**, in the main Ygopro folder.